TheSleepyPenguin/TheSleepyPenguin.github.io/_posts/2018-12-27-hello-world.md

 featured: true
 ---

-I've set up a new site to explain extra information on existing videos and to show the progress of future ones.
-Additionally, I'll pop downloads here, just so that things are better. :)
+I’ve set up this website to provide extra information on existing videos and to show the progress of future ones.
+Additionally, I’ll pop downloads here so it’s easier for me to update links if they change.

-The posts for existing videos will be dated as the video release date, hence why there are posts older than today.
+Currently, this site is still a work in progress, so you might see things that are broken in places.
+If you have any questions or have any suggestions on how to improve the site, please let me know by popping a comment on one of my videos, or in the ‘Discussions’ tab.

 This is made with [Jekyll](https://jekyllrb.com/), hosted on [Github Pages](https://pages.github.com/) and this wonderful theme is made by **WowThemes.net**, with the Github repo found [here](https://github.com/wowthemesnet/mediumish-theme-jekyll).